threader/PC-Tuning/docs/building.md

 ## Stripping Non-Essential Editions

-- Remove every edition except the pro edition, by retrieving the indexes of every other edition & removing it with the commands below.
+- Remove every edition except the desired edition (pro edition recommended), by retrieving the indexes of every other edition & removing it with the commands below.

     ```bat
     DISM /Get-WimInfo /WimFile:"%EXTRACTED_IMAGE%\sources\install.wim"
     DISM /Delete-Image /ImageFile:"%EXTRACTED_IMAGE%\sources\install.wim" /Index:[INDEX]
     ```

-- Once completed, the only edition available should be the pro edition at index 1.
+- Once completed, the only edition to exist should be the desired edition at index 1.

 ## Mounting the Image